Going Nuts for Nuts

 Nutrition information for soccer players from Amy Dirks.
 Discover what makes this column so different: Read Meet SoccerToday’s Nutritionist Amy Dirks – Great Info for Soccer Players of All Ages

 Soccer players of all ages are always looking for nutrition advice and valuable tips for what to eat for peak performance.
 Here is Amy Dirks’ latest column on Going Nuts for Nuts.
-Have a nutrition question?
-Ask Amy!
-Just email us your question and we will see if we can answer it in an upcoming article on great nutrition ideas for soccer players!

 For the longest time, it seemed that peanuts and peanut butter were one of the few options to choose from in the nut category.
 Today, you can find every type of nut, nut butter, seed, and seed butter on the market.